2025 enrolments are now open. Enquiries welcome 9560 6371. Book a tour or Enrol now.

 Data to inform this review will be collected through:

-Proposed amendments to this policy will be discussed with student representative groups, parents groups, school council.
+Proposed amendments to this policy will be discussed with student representative groups, parent groups, school council.

 POLICY Review and approval